 - Must be 21 years or older.

-- Must pass all screening procedures including: written application, personal interview, three to four personal references and review of applicants criminal, traffic and child protection records.
+- Must pass all screening procedures including: information session, written application with three to four personal/professional references, personal interview, and review of applicant’s criminal, traffic and child protection records.

 - Must have sufficient time available to complete initial training and then commit to completion of the assigned case.
 (Cases average 18 months in length and advocates spend about 10 to 12 hours per month fulfilling their duties.)

 - Respect a child’s inherent right to grow up with dignity in a safe environment that meets that child’s best interests.